Explanation of Course Numbers

 EMSE 6225.
 Air Quality Management.
 3 Credits.

 Local, regional, continental, global problems in air pollution and the historical evolution of such problems.
 Complex regulatory and institutional framework controlling air quality management in U.S. Air quality management concepts and processes.
-(Spring, Odd years)
+(Fall, Odd years)

 EMSE 6230.
 Hazardous Waste Management and Cleanup.
 3 Credits.